March 20, 2026Generator Shaft Repair and Rebuild: HVOF Coatings & Machining

 What brings these types of customers to HFW is our ability to provide exactly that.
 No coordination between a coating shop and a machine shop.
 No tolerance handoffs between vendors.
 One team responsible for the shaft from arrival to delivery.

 What kept this customer coming back was HFW's response time and quality.
 If their schedule gets compressed, we move.
 If their shafts need to meet tight runout specifications, we deliver.
-Sub-0.0005 inch TIR, consistently, on finished rotor shaft diameters after HVOF coating and precision grind.
+If specifications dictate, we can attain sub-0.0005 inch TIR on finished rotor shaft diameters after HVOF coating and precision grind.

 Quick response time and high-quality precision finishing have earned that customer's repeated business.